shayaansultan/tp/docs/DeveloperGuide.md

 - **Why this design**: Integrating UIDs enhances the robustness and reliability of the employee management system.
 It addresses the challenge of duplicate entries and streamlines the process of deleting, team assignment, and role designation, ensuring accuracy and precision in employee record management.
 In the future, the UID system can be further extended to support additional functionalities such as search, filtering, and sorting, providing users with a more robust and efficient employee management experience.

 - **Alternatives considered**: While alternatives such as relying solely on name, email, or contact number for identification were considered, these methods were prone to ambiguity and errors, especially in large datasets.
 The UID approach was selected for its ability to uniquely identify each employee, thereby enhancing the system's overall functionality and user experience.

-### Filter Command Implementation

-The `FilterCommand` is implemented to allow users to refine the list of employees displayed based on specified criteria, such as role, team, and tags.
-This functionality is crucial for users who need to work with subsets of large employee datasets.

-- `FilterCommandParser` parses the user input and creates a `FilterCommand` object with a specific predicate that encapsulates the filtering logic.
-- `Model#updateFilteredEmployeeList(Predicate<Employee> predicate)` is then called to filter the list of employees according to the given criteria.

-Given below is an example usage scenario and how the filter mechanism behaves at each step.

-Step 1.
-The user executes `filter t/ developer`, intending to view only employees tagged as developers.
-The input is parsed by `FilterCommandParser`, which creates a `FilterCommand` with a predicate that checks the tags of each employee.

-Step 2.
-The `FilterCommand` is executed, calling `Model#updateFilteredEmployeeList(predicate)`, where `predicate` is the condition that an employee's tags must include "developer".

-#### Design Considerations

-- **Why this design:** The command pattern is used for consistency with other commands in the application and to keep the parsing and execution logic separated.
-The use of predicates for filtering allows for flexible and dynamic searches without hard-coding specific query types.
-- **Alternatives considered:** A direct approach where the `FilterCommand` directly manipulates the employee list was considered but rejected to maintain a clean separation between the command and the model, adhering to the Single Responsibility Principle.

 ### Delete by Name Command Implementation